bkawula/django-swiftbrowser/docs/install.md

             ````

 4. Setup the Django app for development.
-    1. Django manages database queries through classes.
+    1. Django manages database queries through classes (in ```models.py```).
 The following step ensures that any database requirements have been applied to the database.
 Swiftbrowser doesn't use a database as it's simply a gateway to a Swift cluster but for development purposes this step is required.
 You'll be asked to create an admin user but you'll never need to use it.
         ```bash
         python manage.py syncdb
         ```